spica-engine/spica/docs/content/guide/cli.md

 $ spica pull <directory>
 ```

-After run `spica pull <directory>` command, Spica CLI will create a `package.yaml` file which contains all the assets you pull.
+After a successful `spica pull <directory>` command, Spica CLI will create a `package.yaml` along with a directory that contains all the assets you have pulled.

 ```yaml
 - kind: Function